se2p/ps-wise-2021-program-description/README.md

 * Each line is terminated by `\n` and there are no spaces before or after it

 ### The message banner
 During the game, Minesweeper might output messages to the player.
 For example, if the provided input is invalid, or the game is over.
 Messages are displayed inside the message banner, which is positioned below the board.

+> **NOTE**: There are no empty lines between the board and the message banner.

 ```
 ┌───┬───┬───┐[\n]